sgothel/pacman/README.md

 - `-speed <int>` to set the 100% player speed in fields per seconds
 - `-wwidth <int>` to set the initial window width
 - `-wheight <int>` to set the initial window height
-- `-show_fps` to show pacman's speed and to periodically show the frames per seconds (fps) value on the console
+- `-show_fps` to show pacman's speed statistics and periodically show frames per seconds (fps) on the console
 - `-show_modes` to show all players' mode changes
 - `-show_moves` to show all players' move criteria like distance and collisions incl. speed changes on the console
 - `-show_targets` to show the ghost's target position as a ray on the video screen